ben-stafford/GCaMP_Analysis/README.md

 1) animal_ids: a list of animal names which are typically the mouse ear tag number.
 Currently, these have to be the same.
 2) experiment_days: a list of experiment days (i.e. day1).
 Currently, these have to be the same.
 3) files_to_compare: a list of files to compare.
 The first file should be the control data (eg. day1_000_001_control.mat) and the second should be the CNO data (eg. day1_002_003_cno.mat).
 4) data_dir: the path to where the mat files are located.
-This will just be the directory that contains the 'Control' and 'CNO" directories created by Tuning_Analysis.m.
+This will just be the directory that contains the 'Control' and 'CNO' directories created by Tuning_Analysis.m.
 The code will load the the data files from the Control or CNO directories automatically.

 There is also one flag (compare) that should not be changed at the moment.
 Leave it set to 1.